pqhuy98/Convolutional-Neural-Network-Multithread/README.md

 Convolutional neural network speeded up using parallel computing by multithreading.
 Used libraries : C++ standard libraries : vector, algorithm, thread.h and others...

-When running with 4 core cpus, speed increased by 384% compared with 1 cpu.
+When running with 4 core cpus, speed increased by about 384% compared with 1 cpu.